Game of Thrones.

 While the meaning behind this dark foreboding is of vigilance and preparation for the harsh winters of the north, we would do well to apply this same principle to money.

-The seasons of Westeros are unpredictable in their duration, the summer season at the beginning of the series having lasted 10 years.
+The seasons of Westeros are unpredictable in their duration, the summer season at the beginning of the series has lasted 10 years.
 With such a long summer, it was predicted that the coming winter would last as long or longer.

 You’d better have quite the stores piled up if you hope to survive a 10-year winter in the north.